 Standards in the Age of WordPress

-“Back end” languages might run on the web server, and may include PHP, SQL, Ruby, and others; in general, they are not as concerned about how a site looks as they are with what will be displayed and what functions are available to site visitors and administrators.
+“Back end” languages run on the web server, and may include PHP, SQL, and others; in general, they are not as concerned about how a site looks as they are with what will be displayed and what functions are available to visitors and administrators.

-All these languages have evolved along with the internet.
-For example, CSS supplanted code-heavy HTML techniques once commonly used to define web pages’ layout.
-By shifting layout-and-style duties to CSS, HTML has refocused on what it was made for, tagging content with succinct codes that identify text as, for example, a paragraph, a heading, or a path to an image.
-There are some defaults but HTML doesn’t really determine with any specificity what things look like or where they belong on the web page.
-CSS does that.
-This has resulted in greater separation of content from markup code, and typically makes a website’s development and maintenance more efficient, more easily maintained, and more affordable.
+These languages evolved along with the internet.
+CSS supplanted code-heavy HTML techniques once commonly used to define web pages’ layout.
+By shifting layout-and-style duties to CSS, HTML refocused on tagging content with succinct codes that identify text as, for example, a paragraph, a heading, or a path to an image.
+There are some defaults, but HTML itself doesn’t determine with any specificity what things look like or where they belong on the web page.
+CSS does much of that.
+This results in improved separation of content from markup code, and typically makes a website’s development and maintenance more efficient, more easily maintained, and more even affordable.

 Javascript has evolved, too.
 In the dawn of its evolution, some people had security concerns related to it and others worried that its injudicious use would too greatly tax the computers of the time.
-As a result, some companies forbade it on office computers, and a significant number of users disabled Javascript in their web browsers.
-Web developers had little choice but to code their web pages in a way that would accommodate browsers with and without Javascript enabled.
-Adding to the complexity, non-standard web browsers and browsers with added, non-standard features might require additional code just for them, and a close-but-not-identical Javascript variant appeared on the scene.
+Some companies forbade it on office computers, and many users chose to disable Javascript in their web browsers.
+Developers had little choice but to compose their code in a way that would accommodate browsers with and without Javascript.

-Thanks largely to standards organizations, Javascript has settled into one common track.
-Web browsers today are more likely to interpret web-site code in a standard way.
-It is common now for websites to require Javascript to be enabled in their visitors’ browsers, to the extent that web browsers on some devices do not provide any obvious way to disable Javascript.
-It is still courteous and good practice to display a reminder, only to users whose Javascript is not active, but the number of visitors who will see that message may be statistically negligible for many sites.
-(Some sites, such as those with mission-critical functions or that are safety related or concerned with users’ immediate health and well-being, may still need a non-Javascript alternative because although the chances of needing it may be small, the potential cost/liability of not planning for it may be high.)
+Web browsers today are more likely to interpret Javascript code in a standard way.
+It is common now for websites to require it in visitors’ browsers.
+Now, web browsers on some devices do not provide an obvious way to disable Javascript.
+It is still courteous and good practice to display a reminder to users whose Javascript is not active, but the number of visitors who will see that message may be statistically negligible for many sites.
+Some sites, such as those with mission-critical functions or that are safety related or concerned with users’ immediate health and well-being, may still need a non-Javascript alternative because although the chances of needing it may be small, the potential cost/liability of not planning for it may be high.

 What is CSS?